-Digital Surge vs CoinSpot for Australia 2022
+Digital Surge vs CoinSpot for 2023

 When choosing the right crypto exchange for your needs, there are numerous factors you should pay close attention to.
 The platform fees, deposit methods, market spreads, crypto selection, security, payment methods, and customer support are the key factors that might make or break a crypto exchange in terms of attracting new users.